EncinasBartos/TBarrier/README.md

 ## References

-Please consider to cite this article when using this code:
+When using this code, please cite the following source for the underlying theory:

 G. Haller, Transport Barriers and Coherent Structures – Advective, diffusive, stochastic and methods (with the assistance of A. Encinas-Bartos).
 Cambridge University Press, to appear (2022)

 Please report any issues/bugs to Alex Pablo Encinas Bartos (enalex@ethz.ch)